-Heart Health: As is often the most important aspect of any vegetable oil, macadamia nut oil boasts a high content of beneficial fatty acids that make it better than many other oils, even the sacred olive oil that so many people praise!
+Macadamia nut oil boasts a high content of beneficial fatty acids that make it better than many other oils, even the sacred olive oil that so many people praise!
 Triglycerides are essentially fat in the blood, which can be very dangerous for your heart, as it can clog the arteries, raising your chances of atherosclerosis, heart attacks, and strokes.
-The high oleic acid content in macadamia nut oil (even higher than olive oil) makes it important for re-balancing your cholesterol levels and actually reducing the amount of triglycerides in the blood.
+The high oleic acid content in macadamia nut oil (even higher than olive oil) makes it important for rebalancing your cholesterol levels and actually reducing the levels of triglycerides in the blood.
 Omega-3 and omega-6 fatty acids are the most commonly discussed fats, and ideally, our bodies would have an even balance.
 Macadamia nut oil basically has this balance, making it optimal for the human body as a source of these fats.

-Energy Levels: Although the benefits to heart health and cholesterol balance are clear, macadamia nuts also feature an extremely high number of calories, which can represent a quick boost of energy to the body, something which the oil can also provide.
-However, you should be careful with the amount of macadamia nuts and macadamia nut oil that you consume, as it can quickly translate into weight gain and obesity, which comes with its own long list of health risks.
+Although the benefits to heart health and cholesterol balance are clear, macadamia nuts also feature an extremely high number of calories, which can represent a quick boost of energy to the body, something which the oil can also provide.
+However, you should be careful with the dose of macadamia nuts and macadamia nut oil while consuming, as it can quickly translate into weight gain and obesity, which comes with its own long list of health risks.

-Skin Health: One of the other antioxidants in macadamia nut oil, squalene, is somewhat rare and has a particularly strong impact on our skin.
+One of the antioxidants in macadamia nut oil, squalene, is rare and has a particularly strong impact on our skin.
 Squalene is a naturally occurring antioxidant in our body, but adding more through macadamia nut oil can help reduce oxidative stress on the body’s fats and the skin, helping to prevent wrinkles, age spots, slow healing rates, and other signs of aging.

-Shaving and Moisturizing: Although this is similar to the aforementioned benefits for the skin, macadamia nut oil can be a wonderful way to moisturize the skin on a daily basis, particularly for men who regularly shave.
-Rather than using traditional shaving oils, the smooth, anti-inflammatory nature of macadamia nut oil can help soothe the skin and moisturize it at the same time, leaving smooth, healthier skin behind.
+Although this is similar to the aforementioned benefits for the skin, macadamia nut oil can be a wonderful way to moisturize the skin on a daily basis, particularly for men who regularly shave.
+Rather than using traditional shaving oils, the smooth, anti-inflammatory nature of macadamia nut oil can help soothe the skin and moisturize it at the same time, leaving smoother and healthier skin behind.

-Cooking Advantage: Although this isn’t a definitive health benefit, macadamia nut oil has a higher smoke point than other vegetable oils, like olive oil.
+Although this isn’t a definitive health benefit, macadamia nut oil has a higher smoke point than other vegetable oils, like olive oil.
 Therefore, when you’re cooking with macadamia nut oil, you are far less likely to burn off the beneficial fats, which are the main reason why you are using the oil in the first place.
-This will also help to retain the flavor of the oil, which is pleasant and beneficial to many meals, particularly when used as a salad oil.
+This will also help retain the flavour of the oil, which is pleasant and beneficial to many meals, particularly when used as salad oil.